ferdy/.emacs.d/README.md

 ## Updates
-This configuration tracks latest Emacs developments, so I highly recommend you update and build your sources once a week.
+This configuration tracks latest Emacs developments, so I highly recommend you update and build your sources frequently.

 You can use [Magit](https://github.com/magit/magit); `magit-status` is bound to <kbd>C-c v v</kbd>.

 I would also recommend you regularly upgrade every package installed.
-You can easily do it with [Paradox](https://github.com/Bruce-Connor/paradox), which is bound to <kbd>C-c a p</kbd>.
+You can do it with [Paradox](https://github.com/Bruce-Connor/paradox), which is bound to
+<kbd>C-c a p</kbd>.

 If sources do not build correctly, or you find errors while using the latest commit, you can still revert to a working commit with `git reset --hard